UC-Irvine-CS175/final-project-buff-mice/README.md

 Instructions to run:
+Important: Run get_all_data.py under src\model\final to get all the data before training and testing.

 Training - Run squeeze_net_CNN.py or resNet_CNN.py under src\model\final to train all the data

 Testing - Run test_model.py under src\model\final.
 The default active model is squeezeNet so if you want to test the resNet model, uncomment it in the file.